-- 38. Defendant NYPD Officers John and Jane Does # 1-40 are members of the NYPD who unlawfully detained and/or used excessive force against, failed to accommodate, and/or otherwise discriminated against Plaintiff Greene on the basis of his disability in violation of law.
-They are sued individually and in their official capacities. - 39.
-Defendant NYPD Police Officer Sanchez, whose first name is unknown, and NYPD Officers John and Jane Does # 1-40 are members of the NYPD who unlawfully detained and/or used excessive force against, and/or otherwise discriminated against Plaintiff Arvio on the basis of her perceived disability in violation of law.
-They are sued individually and in their official capacities. - 40.
-At all times relevant herein, Defendants de Blasio, Shea, Wnorowski, Sheron, McDowell, Mole, Haber, Gbain, Prasad, Dawkins, Fisher, Ramayya, Torres, and Sanchez have acted under color of law, and within their authority as employees, officers, and/or agents of the NYPD and/or the City of New York.
+- 49. Defendant NYPD Officers John and Jane Does # 1-40 are members of the NYPD who unlawfully detained and/or used excessive force against, failed to accommodate, and/or otherwise discriminated against Plaintiff Amitabh on the basis of his perceived disability in violation of law.
+They are sued individually and in their official capacities. - 50.
+Defendant NYPD Officers John and Jane Does # 1-40 are members of the NYPD who unlawfully detained and/or used excessive force against, failed to accommodate, and/or otherwise discriminated against Plaintiff Ayu on the basis of his perceived disability in violation of law.
+They are sued individually and in their official capacities. - 51.
+At all times relevant herein, Defendants Adams, de Blasio, Sewell, Shea, Haber, Gbain, Prasad, Dawkins, Fisher, Marrone, Ramayya, Torres, and Sanchez have acted under color of law, and within their authority as employees, officers, and/or agents of the NYPD and/or the City of New York.